 What to Wear… and What Not to Wear!

-The first thing to consider is your wardrobe, she tells us.
+The first thing to consider is your wardrobe.
 Keep in mind that the passport photo will only show your head and shoulders.
 It doesn’t matter what you wear below the waist, but the area around your neck will be visible in the photo.

 If you’re renewing your passport, don’t wear the same clothes you wore in your last passport photo.
 If your new photo looks too much like the old one, it could be rejected because the Passport Agency won’t be able to confirm it was taken in the last six months.

 Clothing DOs and DON’Ts